Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Experienced, Trusted Expertise

 Lung cancer is treated at Fletcher Allen and the Vermont Cancer Center by nationally recognized experts.
 The doctors and staff in our Lung Cancer Multidisciplinary Clinic are dedicated to providing you with superior care, informed by the latest medical thinking, and delivered with compassion and support.
-Most of our doctors not only treat patients, but also serve as professors at the University of Vermont College of Medicine and participate in a thriving cancer research program at the Vermont Cancer Center.
+Most of our doctors not only treat patients, but also serve as professors at the University of Vermont College of Medicine, and participate in a thriving cancer research program at the Vermont Cancer Center and Vermont Lung Center.

 What is Lung Cancer?

 Lung cancer causes the most cancer deaths in both men and women in the United States.
 Lung cancer claims more lives each year than breast, ovarian, prostate and colon cancers combined.

 Some risk factors can be controlled, such as smoking, but others cannot.
 Lung cancer risk factors include:

 - Some smoking-related lung diseases: emphysema, for example

 - Exposure to gases and chemicals either at home or work: